 Carbon capturing and sequestration (CCS) is different from backstop technologies because it is dependent on non-reproducible inputs, e.g. fossil resources.
 Furthermore its extent is limited by the availability of storage sites.
 If all relevant intertemporal social costs are taken into account, CCS is only a temporary solution until the backstop technology becomes competitive.
 CCS is an end-of-pipe technology allowing in the best case a welfare improving postponement of the diffusion of the backstop technology.
-In a theoretical analysis,
+In a theoretical analysis, Edenhofer et al. (2005b) show that temporary welfare gains from CCS increase when (a) the discount rate is increased, (b) the energy penalty is decreased, (c) the operation and maintenance costs (O&M) are reduced, (c) the leakage rate of deposits are lowered, (d) the capacity of deposits is increased and (e) the costs of the fossil fuels are decreased.
+Gains are also higher when the price of the backstop technology is high and/or when its learning rate is low.

-14. In MIND, the assumption is that with the rising utilization of CCS, increasingly long pipelines are needed to transport $CO_2$ to the storage site.
+14. In MIND, the assumption is that with the rising utilization of CCS, increasingly long pipelines are needed to transport CO2 to the storage site.
 In general, spatial aggregation within the models and limited knowledge about the location of suitable storage sites add to the uncertainties in modeling CCS.